TedCha/yahoo_finance_scraper/README.md

 # yahoo_finance_data_scrape
-Python application that allows you to pass in a file that has stock tickers on each line and receive an XLSX output for each company that includes Summary, Profile, Income Statement, Balance Sheet, and Cash Flow data.
+Python application that allows you to pass in a file that has stock tickers on each line and receive an XLSX output for each company that includes Summary, Profile, Income_Statement, Balance_Sheet, Cash_Flow, and Valuation_Measures data.

 The data is scraped from: